Teaching the Gospel in Your Home

 2-Prayers–Daily

 We have family prayers together each night.
-After we are done reading scriptures, we all kneel in a circle and take turns each night saying the prayer.
+After we are done reading the scriptures, we all kneel in a circle and take turns each night saying the prayer.
 This is a great time for you to be able to teach your children how to pray, through instruction and example.
 Don’t be fooled; every family prayer is not going to be this calm, peaceful moment.
 We got to a point where I declared any irreverence during the prayer would mean we repeat it until everyone could get it right.
 The thing to remember is that as you do it consistently, the effort over time does pay off.
 You are slowly painting a masterpiece, stroke by stroke.

 We pray before each meal.